Skip to content

 4. Comparative DNA sequences between species support evolution when:

-5. In a population of bacteria exposed to antibiotics, resistant forms may become more common over time mainly because:
+5. In a population of bacteria exposed to antibiotics, resistant forms may become more common mainly because:

 6. Fossil sequences in rock layers can support evolution by showing: